 During the course of the event, signatures were collected on a petition calling for the establishment of a Pemulwuy Cooks River Trail.
 Specifically the petition calls on “Inner West Council, in conjunction with Council’s Aboriginal and Torres Strait Islander Reference Group, to designate the walk between the Aboriginal Interpretation Sites along the Cooks River parks in Marrickville as the Pemulwuy Trail and produce an information leaflet to explain the sites and the Aboriginal connection to the Cooks River (River of Goolay’yari).”3

-The Anzac Day Reflection ended with Jennifer Newman being invited to draw the winning raffle ticket for the latest Quarterly Essay by historian Mark McKenna entitled Moment of Truth: History and Australia’s Future.4
+The Anzac Day Reflection ended with Jennifer Newman being invited to draw the winning raffle ticket for the latest Quarterly Essay by historian Mark McKenna entitled Moment of Truth: History and Australia’s Future.4 This Quarterly Essay was generously donated by Gleebooks.

 1. Refer to the speech by historian Douglas Newton given at GCPC’s forum ‘Gallipoli and Anzac after 100 Years: Lessons and the Prospects for Peace Today’ on April 22, 2015.